In my experience, writers new to the serial format struggle with the pacing of the narrative, character development and the number of instalments.

 How many instalments will a serial make?

-Ideally, this will be between three and nine instalments.
+Ideally, this will be between three and eight instalments.
 We have published longer serials in the past, but there is nothing worse than reading a serial which everyone agrees should have finished an instalment or two earlier.

 Knowing how many instalments a serial should contain comes with practice.
 Let the characters dictate the progression of narrative events, rather than forcing them into story situations for the sake of it.